MPLS Division: Handbook for Student representatives

 The Researcher Training and Development Manager is responsible for the Division’s training programme for DPhil students and research staff, and supporting departments in developing researcher training.

-The Associate Head of Education is part of the academic leadership team and leads on specific key priority areas for the Division in all matters relating to graduate studies.
+The Associate Head (Research Degreees) and Associate Head (Taught Degrees) are both part of the academic leadership team and lead on specific key priority areas for the Division in all matters relating to graduate and undergraduate studies.

 Useful resources for student reps